aws/aws-cdk/design/continuous-delivery.md

 Notice that this stage happens **before** the publish stage.
 This is because the structure of the publish stage is dependent on which assets the app uses (we synthesize an action per asset for maximal parallelism), so we want to make sure the pipeline will be updated before publishing.

-> NOTE: if there is a constraint that does not allow the pipeline to be updated before publishing, it simply means that we have to publish all assets from a single action (`cdk-publish *`).
+> NOTE: if there is a constraint that does not allow the pipeline to be updated before publishing, it simply means that we have to publish all assets from a single action (`cdk-assets publish cdk.out`).

 In our example, there are 3 pipeline stacks: